Best Auto Insurance Companies That Don’t Ask for Proof of Garaging in 2025 [Check Out the Top 10 Companies]

 You can also shop online and compare rates from multiple providers to save money on coverage.
 Comparing rates allows you to find the companies in your area that provide the coverage you need at a price that works with your budget.

-Auto insurance companies that don’t require proof of garaging simplify how to buy auto insurance for drivers without a permanent parking spot.
+Auto insurance companies that don’t require proof of garaging simplify buying auto insurance for drivers without a permanent parking spot.
 Despite varying rates, they offer competitive coverage options, and drivers can still access discounts like multi-policy or safe driver incentives to lower premiums.

 Enter your ZIP code in our free tool to compare car insurance quotes and find the best rates from companies that don’t require proof of garaging.